Gourav8871516040/MySQL-IDE/README.md

 # MySQL-IDE
 It is a Java desktop application which provide a GUI interface to the MySQL community server.
 User can access the whole MySQL community server without remembering any query.

+## Application Screenshots :-

+### 1. User Registration :

+New user register here to create username and password to access the applicatoion.

 ![](img/1.png)

+### 2. User Login :

+Afetr registration user will login from login window to access the application.

 ![](img/2.png)

 ![](img/3.png)

+### 1. User Registration :

+New user register here to create username and password to access the applicatoion.

 ![](img/4.png)